Reviewed: March 2020

-This Privacy Notice informs you about how Lee Valley Regional Park Authority (the “Authority”) looks after your personal data when you visit our websites (www.leevalleypark.org.uk or www.visitleevalley.org.uk) or otherwise engage in any way with the Authority and tells you about your privacy rights and how the law protects you.
+This Privacy Notice informs you about how Lee Valley Regional Park Authority (the “Authority”) looks after your personal data when you visit the websites (www.leevalleypark.org.uk, www.visitleevalley.org.uk, www.gowhitewater.co.uk, www.lvfarms.co.uk, www.ebookings.leevalleypark.org.uk together, “Our Websites”) or engage in any way with the Authority and tells you about your privacy rights and how the law protects you.

 It is important that you read this Privacy Notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This Privacy Notice supplements the other notices and is not intended to override them.